Deepakdubey90/flask_bulitin_registration/README.md

 # FlastRegistration
-Creat registration and login page in python using flask frame work.
+Create registration and login page in python using flask frame work.